-If your trip is planned last minute and you don’t have enough time to wait for better deals, flight aggregators are your best bet for flight tickets, while Booking.com can find you the best bargains for accommodation.
+If your trip is planned last minute and you don’t have enough time to wait for better deals, flight aggregators are your best bet for flight tickets, Booking.com can find you the best bargains for city accommodations (sign up with my referral to get 10 Euros off your first stay!) and Airbnb (sign up with my referral to get 40 Euros off your first stay) is my go to place for experiential stays.
 Rely on TripAdvisor reviews for the latter; I made pretty sound accommodation choices by trusting them.

 An alternate way to save money is through Couch Surfing, where you stay with a local host in a city and reciprocate though offering your own house at home to travellers for free.
 To be honest, I haven’t tried it because the latter is not an option with my current living arrangement, and on some level, I’m not yet comfortable with the idea of not paying for my own space.

-4. Stick to a budget & get a Eurail Pass.
+Stick to a budget and get a Eurail Pass.